![]() |

 Career highlights

-Bartlett's earliest role was in Dancing with Crime (1947), then Gone to Earth (1950), Clementina (1954), Nicholas Nickleby (1957), Danger Man (1961), Bootsie and Snudge (1963), Cluff (1965), Adam Adamant Lives!
+Bartlett's earliest role was in The Man Who Came to Dinner (1947), then Gone to Earth (1950), Clementina (1954), Nicholas Nickleby (1957), Danger Man (1961), Bootsie and Snudge (1963), Cluff (1965), Adam Adamant Lives!
 (1966), Frankenstein Created Woman (1967), Adventure Weekly (1969), Bright's Boffins (1970), Sex and the Other Woman (1972), Sez Les (1972), Some Mothers Do 'Ave 'Em (1974), Secret Army (1977), The Cedar Tree (1978), House of Caradus (1979), Frankie Howerd Strikes Again (1981) and Tom, Dick and Harriet (1982).
 Bartlett will be best remembered for playing Mr Clough in the sitcom The Likely Lads (1964-66).

 Arthur Newall (Fourth Sensorite) 1927 to May 2007

 This was Arthur's only acting credit apart from The Campaign (1965).
 He later became a Conservative councillor in the London borough of Enfield, serving as chairman of the Conservative Trades Unionists.
+He stood for the party in the 1986 local elections, gaining 16.7% of the ballot, and again in the 1990 and 1994 elections.

 Awards